Girl Power: Top Animals Associated With Femininity

 Often staying with their family their entire life and going to ends to ensure the safety and care of their young, they are known to develop deep-seated relationships that last their lifetime.
 As the calf stays with the mother long after they have had a calf of their own, this powerful, top-of-the-food-chain whale’s ability to protect and form bonds is a killer.
 Continue reading about whales and their symbolic meanings.

 At a time when tweets, posts, and selfies influence the way people see women, the angler fish swims in from the deep to laugh at our traditional female beauty standards.
-Featuring sharp teeth, luminous skin, and a light-up pole that attracts prey, the otherworldly way that these creatures play to reproduce makes them animals that are highly associated with femininity and empowerment.
+Featuring sharp teeth, luminous skin, and a light-up pole that attracts prey, the otherworldly way that these creatures play to reproduce makes them animals that are highly associated with femininity and empowerment (check more symbols of empowerment).

 Close observation reveals multiple sacs on its body.
 Those tiny pouches are actually the remains of a male anglerfish that was victimized by the female’s charm into performing their bizarre mating ritual.
 As the male latches on and melds into his mate’s body, the female anglerfish would take control of his testicles and fertilize her eggs at her convenience.
 Talk about who wears the pants in a marriage.